LLM endpoint (OpenAI-compatible API)

 VariablePurposePrecedence

-Environment variables are lower priority than both CLI arguments and config.toml settings.
+Environment variables are lower priority than both CLI arguments and config.toml.
 They serve as a fallback when neither is specified.

 LLM Context Resolution